| The Web Retailing Example - Drilling Down Newsletter #

 With an operating margin of 40%, "The Miss," as the owner liked to call

 the site, was going to generate about $120,000 this year pre-tax - certainly enough to keep the spouse warm, fed, and reasonably happy.
+Who knows what next year would bring?
+Could the business double in size?

 The owner figured The Miss could do about $2 million in annual sales with the current infrastructure set up - a web site / shopping cart that cost about $40 a month and